All sorts of things can go wrong with the feet from diabetes and this includes peeling of the skin.

 When diabetes causes peeling skin on the feet, it’s because the neuropathy has dismantled the nerves that control oil and moisture production.

-Benign Causes of Peeling Skin on the Feet
+Benign Causes for Peeling Skin on the Feet

 • Athlete’s foot (fungal infection)